Getting your Trinity Audio player ready...

 Chapter 9: The Awakening

-“Okay, that was surprising,” said Jana after catching her breath.
+“Okay, that was surprising,” said Jana, still catching her breath.

-“Jana, I super appreciate you stopping by.
-But seriously, we’re cool now.
-What’s surprising?”
+“Look, I super appreciate you stopping by.
+Really.
+We’re cool now.
+Thanks.”

 “Your attitude.
 Look, I get that you want to return to your role-playing game.
 That’s all you had to say.
-But you’re so avoidant.”
+But you’re so damn avoidant!”

 “Avoidant because I didn’t want to be rude.”